Boomni/alx-low_level_programming/0x00-hello_world/README.md

 # Day 1 learning C

-I worked some tasks and created the following files:
+I worked on some tasks and created the following files:

 1.  * [0-preprocessor](./0-preprocessor): Bash script that runs a C file saved in the variable `$CFILE` through the preprocessor and saves the result in the file `c`.
 2.  * [1-compiler](./1-compiler): Bash script that compiles a C file saved in the